Barabasi-Lab/COVID-19/README.md

     > done loading network:
     > network contains 18505 nodes and 327924 links
     number of samples: 1
-    drug=DBxxxxx, disease=COVID19_genes.csv
+    drug=DBxxxxx, disease=DatasetS1.csv
     Finished in 0.019384 hours
     Current time:
     18:51:56

 #### Output files

 The output of the code are .txt files in the `output/proximity` folder.
 If the \``output/proximity` folder is not present, it will automatically be created.
-Each `.txt` file is named with drug-disease input pair, e.g. `DBxxxxx_COVID19_genes.csv.txt` in the toy example.
+Each `.txt` file is named with drug-disease input pair, e.g. `<Drug_ID>_<Disease_genes_input_filename>.txt` in the toy example.
 The output file consists of six tab-delimited entries.
-The entries are:
+The entries are (respectively):

 (1) drug,
 (2) disease file,
 (3) proximity distance, d,
 (4) proximity Z-score, z,
-(5) mean of proximity distance d in random simulation, (6) mean of proximity distance d in random simulation, respectively
+(5) mean of proximity distance d in random simulation, (6) standard deviation of proximity distance d in random simulation

 #### Notes [Fix names, add P3]

 1. In the example `drug_targets_test.txt` file, we provide a made-up toy example drug for testing and demonstrating the code.
-The drug target data for each pipeline can be found in `drug_targets_P1.txt` `drug_targets_P2.txt`, and `drug_targets_P3.txt`.
+The drug target data for each pipeline can be found in `drug_targets_P1.txt` `drug_targets_P2.txt`, and `Dataset_S4.txt`.

 2.  computations with many drug-disease pairs are heavy.
 Parallel computing is recommended.
 This code has implementation of parallel computing, but it is not used in the demo above.
 Please check out the source code in `04_DR_Proximity.py`.